udacity/nd035-v1-C1-Java-Basics-Exercises-and-Project-Starter/README.md

 It contains the following folders:
 1. demos: Contains the classroom demonstrations
-2. exercises: Contains the clasroom exercises
+2. exercises: Contains the classroom exercises
 3. P01-Chatroom: This folder contains a project readme file that has the instructions to follow

 >Note that typically, you cannot clone a particular folder to your local system.
-Instead, you clone the *enitre repository*, as explained below:
+Instead, you clone the *entire repository*, as explained below:

 ## How to clone this repository
 ### Step 1
-Make a copy of this repository in your Guthub account.
+Make a copy of this repository in your Github account.
 You can do so by clicking `Fork` on the top right corner of this repository.

 ### Step 2
-Once, a copy of the repository is forked to your Gitub account, you can copy the repository HTTP URL, such as `https://github.com/YOUR_ACCOUNT_NAME/nd035-v1-C1-Java-Basics-Exercises-and-Project-Starter.git`
+Once a copy of the repository is forked to your GitHub account, you can copy the repository HTTP URL, such as `https://github.com/YOUR_ACCOUNT_NAME/nd035-v1-C1-Java-Basics-Exercises-and-Project-Starter.git`

 Now, you will need to clone (download) the repository locally in your system.
 There are two options to clone this repository locally: